 Getting your business off the ground can be an expensive exercise – and that’s even before you start marketing.
-As a small business owner, the best place to start is by focussing on potential customers in your community or neighbourhood.
+As a local small business owner, sometimes the best place to start your marketing is by focussing on potential customers in your community or neighbourhood.

 We’ve identified a few great hyper-local, low-cost efforts to get you started: